FlippingFlips/pingod-addons/docs/content/languages/lang-files.md

 weight: 40
 ---

 Add translations for the game.
-There are also defaults to cover most standard pinball messages in `addons/PinGodGame/Localization`
+There are also defaults to cover most standard pinball messages in `addons\assets\Localization`

 The default example covers English and French in `pindog_default_lang.csv`.